scm2000/decodeAltairTapes/README.md

 You will need a version of Python 3 to run this code

 ## Running
+NOTE!: The code now takes command line arguments so the following is based on the defaults.
+Type "python3 altairScanToTape.py -h"  for options.

 sample your cassette into a mono .wav file and call it "cassette.wav" in your current directory then run: python3 altairScanToTape.py